Mala Sen: Popular culture and legacy

-Bandit Queen, a highly acclaimed 1994 Indian film, is based on her book, India's Bandit Queen: The True Story of Phoolan Devi.
+Bandit Queen, a highly acclaimed 1994 Indian film, is based on Sen's book India's Bandit Queen: The True Story of Phoolan Devi.

 Guerrilla, a 2017 British drama mini-series based on the British Black Panthers, features a female lead inspired by Sen, Jas Mitra, who is played by Freida Pinto.

-Mala Sen is depicted in a mural Brick Lane by artist Jasmin Kaur Sehra, part of a series commissioned in 2018 by the Tate Collective to celebrate the contributions of "unknown".
+Mala Sen is depicted in a mural on Brick Lane by artist Jasmin Kaur Sehra, part of a series commissioned in 2018 by the Tate Collective to celebrate the contributions of the "overlooked".

-A portrait of Mala Sen by photographer Paul Trevor was purchased by the National Portrait Gallery, London in 2021 for its permanent collection.
+A portrait of Mala Sen by photographer Paul Trevor was purchased in 2021 by the National Portrait Gallery, London, for its permanent collection.